jaxxstorm/leebriggs.co.uk/_posts/2018-10-16-using-kubeless-for-kubernetes-events.md

 Before you can trigger kubeless functions, you first need to have events from Kubernetes published to your NATS cluster.

-To do this, I used the excellent [kubeless python library](https://github.com/kubernetes-client/python)
+To do this, I used the excellent [kubernetes python library](https://github.com/kubernetes-client/python)

 An easy way to do this is simply connect to the API using the in_cluster capabilities and then list all the pods, like so: